Main Content Region

 Message from the Dean

-The College of Natural Sciences consists of nine departments and offers bachelors, master's degrees, and curricula for pre-professional students in medicine, veterinary medicine, nutrition, physical therapy, and dentistry.
-Programs within the College of Natural Sciences can prepare you for science and health related jobs in the public or private sector, a career in teaching, a graduate or professional education.
-Science, Technology, Engineering and Mathematics and the Health fields (STEM+H) play an increasingly important role in our society.
-The college seeks to educate the next generation of scientists and future health professionals as well as a science-literate citizenship who are equipped to make informed decisions in daily life.
-The college educates teachers who effectively teach our children.
-Students in this college are provided a broad-based, fundamental education in the natural sciences and allied health fields and are challenged to think critically, analytically, and creatively.
+The College of Natural Sciences seeks to educate the next generation of scientists and future health professionals as well as a science-literate citizenship who are equipped to make informed decisions in daily life.
+The College educates teachers who effectively teach our children.
+Students in this College are provided a broad-based, fundamental education in the natural sciences and allied health fields, and are challenged to think critically, analytically, and creatively.

-The faculty, many of whom are experts from industry or the research community, includes a number of minority and women professors and mentors, an important component of a university.
+The faculty, many of whom are experts from industry or the research community, includes a number of minority and women professors and mentors, an important component of the College.
 Many of our students are first-generation Americans.
-Many are the first in their families to go to college.
-More than half of our students are members of minority groups, and many of the students are from groups traditionally underrepresented in the sciences and health professions.
-CSUSB is nationally recognized as a Hispanic Serving Institution.
+CSUSB is nationally recognized as a Hispanic Serving Institution with more than half of our students are members of minority groups, and many of the students are from groups traditionally underrepresented in the sciences and health professions.

 Providing the means for people of exceptionally diverse backgrounds to come into their own is a major part of our identity.
-The College of Natural Sciences has been a leader in increasing the number of underrepresented minority students in the science-based fields, from elementary to graduate school.
+The College has been a leader in increasing the number of underrepresented minority students in the science-based fields, from elementary to graduate school.